wejlab/animalcules/README.md

 To analyze pathoscope outputs, users need to upload pathoscope reports (use browser for multiple reports upload), as well as an annotation file containing metadata for each sample.
 Note that the sample name in the annotation file must match the non-suffix part of the pathoscope file name.
 For example, one pathoscope report filename is: "sample_011-sam-report.tsv", then the corresponding sample name in the annotation file must be: "sample_011".

+Instructions:
+* Click the "Browse..." button to upload required files.
+* Specify the pathoscope report file suffix (default is -sam-report.tsv).
+* Input which column in the annotation file is the sample name (default is 1).
+* Check if the annotation file has header (default is TRUE).
+* Select the separator (default is Tab AKA .tsv file).
+* Click the button "Upload".

 Also, make sure to provide the correct column number for sample name in the annotation file, as well as the annotation file separator (tab, comma or semicolon).

+Note:
+One example pathoscope eport table and the annotation table will show up in the right panel.

+Running time:
+* Test dataset A with 30 samples: 10.8s
+* Test dataset B with 587 samples: 22.1s

 ![](https://github.com/compbiomed/materials/blob/master/animalcules/fig_032.png)